chart21/mkdocs-hpmpc/docs/protocols.md

 ### Post protocols

 Some protocols offer a preprocessing phase.
-If the config option `pre=1` is set, the preprocessing phase is seperated from the online phase.
-The online phase can then be implemented in the post protocol.
-The post protocol requires the same function signatures as the preprocessing protocol.
+If the config option `pre=1` is set, the preprocessing phase is separated from the online phase.
+The online phase can then be implemented in the post-protocol.
+The post-protocol requires the same function signatures as the preprocessing protocol.
-Parties that only receive data in the preprocessing phase do not require a post protocol.
+Parties that only receive data in the preprocessing phase do not require a post-protocol.
 Instead, they automatically wait in the preprocessing phase until all data is received.

 !!!
 Warning
-    If the config option `pre=0` is set, the post protocol is not executed and the offline and online phase are executed in the same protocol.
+    If the config option `pre=0` is set, the post protocol is not executed and the offline and online phases are executed in the same protocol.

 !!!
 Tip
     Only start implementing the post protocol after the actual protocol is implemented and tested with the option `pre=0`.